juliagoda/givenfind/README.md

 `listOfRadians "The 15° gore that is offset from GMT or UT1 (not UTC) by twelve hours is bisected by the nautical date line into two 7.5° gores that differ from GMT by ±12 hours."`

 *Result: Just [0.2617993877991494,0.1308996938995747]*

 --

+`listOfScales "For example, a global map would probably have a small cartographic scale (e.g. 1:800,000) and a city map would probably have a large cartographic scale (e.g. 1:20,000)."`

+*Result:    Just ["1:800,000","1:20,000"]*

+`listOfLevels "Its elevation is 400 meters below sea level."`

+*Result:    Just ["400meters below sea level"]*

+--

+`listOfTemperatures "Zero Kelvin is also called absolute zero, the coldest temperature and lowest energy level.
+Absolute zero is equal to about minus -273oC."`

+*Result:    Just ["-273oC"]*

+--